How to Adjust an Ergonomic Chair

 Five Ergo Tips When Sitting:

 #2.
-Both feet should be firmly planted on floor.
+Both feet should be firmly planted on the floor.

 #3.
-Lean back against backrest for support when working.
-(Don’t perch on edge of chair)
+Lean back against the backrest for support when working.
+(Don’t perch on edge of the chair)

 #5.
-Monitor should be at an arms length distance.
+The monitor should be at an arms-length distance.

 How to Select an Ergonomic Chair